Comparisons

 Yes.
 Betterment supports Traditional, Roth, and SEP IRAs.
 Slyce doesn't offer IRAs at launch.

-Can I open a custodial account at Betterment?
+Can I open a custodial account at Betterment or Slyce?

 Should I use Betterment, Slyce, or both?